FiliTol/stacker-news/README.md

 correspond to `data.table` objects referring to the comments table (partitioned into periods); files starting by 'p' are referring to the posts table (partitioned into periods).

+### Images

+The execution of the `R` scripts generates some plot images, used for exploratory analysis.
+The images will be generated inside an `images/` folder.